Maximize tax savings

 Considering that distribution of dividends doesn’t fetch any additional gain to the investor, financial experts often encourage people to go for growth option, especially if they have a longer investment horizon and long-term financial goals.
 If this is so, you might be wondering why the need of a dividend.
 The main reason is that it encourages people with low-risk appetite and short-term goals to invest.
 This also brings down the risks associated with equity funds as profits are distributed regularly.

-||Section 115BBD makes dividend income from overseas companies as fully taxable under “Income from other sources” as per individual tax slab rate|
+|Dividend given, but not reinvested, is not eligible for 80C deduction||10% LTCG if the capital gains exceed Rs.1 lakh in a financial year||Taxes to be imposed as per the tax slab rate||Section 115BBD makes dividend income from overseas companies as fully taxable under “Income from other sources” as per individual tax slab rate|

 Dividend plan vs growth plan is a debate as old as mutual fund itself and it is not expected to stop anytime soon.
 As mentioned above, it all depends on what you want out of your investment and your risk profile.
 So, if the dividend plan doesn’t address your investment goals, it can be disadvantageous as mentioned below.

 In growth option, the tax rate ranges from 0 to 15% based on your tax slab rate and existing laws.
 For instance, if the capital gains is below 1 lakh, LTCG tax will be zero.
-However, in dividend option, the 10% tax is mandatory.
+However, in dividend option, tax on dividend is mandatory.
 You may choose dividends to receive steady cash flow.

 But what if you do not require this money at the time?